- Sales and Use Tax

 - Pay the same UI taxes under the same method as commercial employers (experience rating method).

 - Reimburse the state for the full cost of all UI benefits paid to their former employees (reimbursable method).

-Refer to EDD’s Information Sheet: Nonprofit and/or Public Entities (DE 231NP) for additional information.
+Refer to Information Sheet: Nonprofit and/or Public Entities (DE 231NP) (PDF) for additional information.

-To elect the reimbursable method, a nonprofit employer must file a Selection of Financing Method By a Nonprofit Organization (DE 1SNP), as well as a Registration Form for Nonprofit Employers DE 1NP, when registering.
+To elect the reimbursable method, a nonprofit employer must file a Selection of Financing Method By a Nonprofit Organization (DE 1SNP) (PDF) and a Registration Form for Nonprofit Employers (DE 1NP) (PDF) when registering.
 If the DE 1SNP is filed at a later date, it will be effective the first day of the quarter in which it is filed.

-Government entities (states, counties, cities, districts, public agencies and authorities, school districts and community colleges) ).
-Refer to EDD’s Information Sheet: Nonprofit and/or Public Entities (DE 231NP) for additional information.
+Government entities (states, counties, cities, districts, public agencies and authorities, school districts and community colleges).
+Refer to Information Sheet: Nonprofit and/or Public Entities (DE 231NP) (PDF) for additional information.

-IRS Publication 557, Tax-Exempt Status for Your Organization, discusses the rules and procedures for organizations that seek to obtain recognition of exemption from federal income tax under section 501(a) of the Internal Revenue Code (IRC).
+Refer to Tax-Exempt Status for Your Organization (PDF) to review the rules and procedures for organizations that seek to obtain recognition of exemption from federal income tax under section 501(a) of the IRC.
 It explains the procedures you must follow to obtain an appropriate ruling or determination letter recognizing your organization's exemption, as well as certain other information that applies generally to all exempt organizations.
 To qualify for exemption under the IRC, your organization must be organized for one or more of the purposes designated in the IRC.
 Organizations that are exempt under section 501(a) of the IRC include those organizations described in section 501(c).
-Section 501(c) organizations are covered in IRS Publication 557.
+Section 501(c) organizations are covered in Tax-Exempt Status for Your Organization (PDF).